-I was glad it was dark, so he wouldn't see me crying.
-"But, Rondarling," I said, "that doesn't make darling," I said, "that doesn't make any difference to me.
+I was glad it was dark, so he couldn't see me crying.
+"But, Ron wouldn't see me crying.
+"But, Ron-darling," I said, "that doesn't make any difference to me.
 I don't care whether your father and mother were married or not-I love you-" "That isn't it!" he exclaimed.
 "I don't care about that either, now.
 But don't you see?
-I don't even know who my father was!
-God knows what blood I have in my veins-perhaps a drunkard's, or a thief's.
-I can't marry because I can't have children-I won't have children when I don't know what have children when I don't know what they would inherit!
-And because I can't marry you, I have no right to love you!"
+I don't even know